-In nonclinical studies, ACU193 has demonstrated promising characteristics that indicate its potential to inhibit ABOs as a possible therapeutic treatment of AD.
-ACU193 has high selectivity, with over 500-fold binding selectivity for ABOs compared to AB monomers and has limited or no binding to amyloid plaques.
-ACU193 binds to a broad spectrum of small to large soluble ABOs.
-Additionally, ACU193 has been shown to offer protection from synaptic toxicity by inhibiting binding of ABOs to primary hippocampal neurons.
-ACU193 has also demonstrated suitable in vivo pharmacology, target engagement, blood-brain barrier penetration and reduction of behavioral deficits.
-Based on nonclinical studies, ABO target engagement has the potential to be achieved at doses of ACU193 that will be tested in our Phase 1 clinical trial.
-Lastly, ACU193 has been shown to have an adequate safety margin in Good Laboratory Practice, or GLP, toxicity studies conducted in two animal species.
-We believe these data indicate that ACU193 has the potential to offer patients a reduction in cognitive decline.
+In nonclinical studies, sabirnetug has demonstrated promising characteristics that indicate its potential to inhibit AßOs as a possible therapeutic treatment of AD.
+Sabirnetug has high selectivity, with over 500-fold binding selectivity for AßOs compared to Aß monomers, 87-fold selectivity for AßOs over Aß fibril, and limited or no binding to amyloid plaques.
+Sabirnetug binds to a broad spectrum of small to large soluble AßOs.
+Additionally, sabirnetug has been shown to offer protection from synaptic toxicity by inhibiting binding of AßOs to primary hippocampal neurons.
+Sabirnetug has also demonstrated suitable in vivo pharmacology, target engagement, blood-brain barrier penetration and reduction of behavioral deficits.
+Lastly, Good Laboratory Practice, or GLP, toxicity studies conducted in two animal species supported the Phase 1 clinical trial.
+We believe these data, combined with our Phase 1 clinical trial results, indicate that sabirnetug has the potential to offer patients a reduction in cognitive decline.